caarlos0/gophercon-2025/slides.md

 # Agenda

-- TUI vs CLI
+- CLIs x TUIs
 - Intro to terminals
 - Intro to SSH
-- Making a TUI in Go
+- Building a TUI in Go
 - Serving it over SSH
 - Closing thoughts